All about MRCEM OSCE exam – Nov 2022 update

 Results

-The college will publish results on Candidate’s dashboard of RCEM website on the scheduled day by 5pm UK time.
+The college will publish results on Candidate’s dashboard of RCEM website on the scheduled day (Approx 6wks from exam day) by 5pm UK time.

 Spotted a mistake in this article?
 Or Have a suggestion?
 Let us know please.